 I certify that the Statement of Accounts presents a true and fair view of the Authority's income and expenditure for the year ended 31 March 2023 and the Authority's financial position as at 31 March 2023.

-lan O'Donnell Treasurer xxxxx
+Ian O'Donnell Treasurer 19th January 2024 New die

 Authority

 I can confirm that these Accounts were considered and approved by the Authority.